-Virginia Schools and School Divisions Earn National Green Ribbon Schools Award – The U.S. Department of Education announced the 2017 Green Ribbon Schools and District Sustainability Award winners to include Centreville Elementary School, Discovery Elementary School, Albemarle Public Schools, and Fairfax County Public Schools in Virginia.
+Virginia Schools and School Divisions Earn National Green Ribbon Schools Award – The U.S. Department of Education announced the 2018 Green Ribbon Schools and District Sustainability Award winners for Virginia are Lanier Middle School in Fairfax County and Henry County Public Schools.
 The Green Ribbon program recognizes energy efficient and environmentally friendly schools that promote environmental awareness, community engagement, and student and faculty wellness.

 Environmental Literacy – Having the knowledge, skills and dispositions to solve problems and resolve issues individually and collectively that sustain ecological, economic and social stability.